TimPietrusky/ThunderCommander/README.md

 Control your USB Thunder Missile Launcher with a web application based on [node](http://nodejs.org/), [express](http://expressjs.com) and [AngularJS](http://angularjs.org) in a web browser of your choice.

+You can see a live demo of the frontend (without a connected device) here: [Thunder Commander client demo](http://codepen.io/TimPietrusky/pen/tuBvG).

 ![Thunder Commander - connected device](assets/images/thunder_commander_screenshot_connected.png)